MatsueSS/Analyzator/README.md

 Change in user processing structure, release of new version v1.1.0 - 15.02.2025

+Release of a new version with added tests and changes in program performance v1.1.2 - 17.02.2025

 ----- Design solutions -----

 Now I want to write about my choice of these or those tools and about my analysis.